istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/mount/index.md

 In this section you configure an ingress gateway with port 443 to handle HTTPS traffic.
 You first create a secret with a certificate and a private key.
-The secret is mounted to a file path `/etc/istio/ingressgateway-certs`.
+The secret is mounted to a file on the `/etc/istio/ingressgateway-certs` path.
 Then you create a `Gateway` definition that contains a `server` on port 443.

 1. Create a Kubernetes `Secret` to hold the server's certificate and private key.
 Use `kubectl` to create the secret